-Take a look at this amazing map of British TV show locations
+This map of British TV show locations is amazing

-Surprisingly, British TV goes down very well across the Atlantic.
-Our American cousins have got a “thing” for watching episodes of Broadchurch, Downton Abbey and, of course, Doctor Who.
+British TV goes down very well across the Atlantic.
+Our American cousins have got a “thing” for watching episodes of Broadchurch, Downton Abbey, Peaky Blinders and, of course, Doctor Who.

-But US designer Tim Ritz came across a problem while watching an episode of World War II detective snoozathon Foyle’s War with his wife, Kolleen.
+US designer Tim Ritz came across a problem while watching an episode of World War II detective snoozathon Foyle’s War with his wife, Kolleen.

 “Kolleen asked me where exactly on the south coast Hastings was in relation to London,” he writes.
 “And so I drew her a map of the UK — on a Post-It note — with a dot in East Sussex.